It is time to cast off our chains and free ourselves from slavery to the clock.

 It passed both the Assembly and Senate and was enrolled by the Secretary of State.

 Changing to year-round daylight saving time might not save electricity, but it could increase productivity and prevent car wrecks.

 Alas, as with everything else, the power to fix this lies in Washington, though I can’t seem to find this enumerated power in my copy of the Constitution.
 Perhaps it is outdated.

-In another glaring example of the efficiency and sincerity of our elected officials, in the fall of 2015, as we were being required to fall back and reset our clocks again, the morning newspaper was reporting that no one in Washington had ever heard of AJR4.
+In another glaring example of the efficiency and sincerity of our elected officials, AJR4 passed, the morning newspaper reported that no one in Washington had ever heard of AJR4.

 AJR4 concludes by beseeching Congress to amend The Emergency Daylight Saving Time Energy Conservation Act of 1973 and allow each state to opt out, the same as Arizona and Hawaii have opted out, but rather than sticking with standard time, AJR4 would adopt Pacific Daylight Saving Time all year.
 Why should it get dark at 4:30 p.m. in the winter anyway?

 Washington is in another century, much less a different time zone.